What is a TCP Connection Termination procedure?

 TCP Connection reset (RST, RST Ack)

-Above we have discussed the graceful TCP connection termination.
-But there are situations in which the connection needs to be close or reset immediately.
+Above, we have discussed the graceful TCP connection termination.
+But there are situations where the connection must be closed or reset immediately.
 This may be because of system errors or protocol errors.

 For example, a TCP end receives a packet for which there is no connection.
-The receiving side will send a TCP RST to the remote, to close the connection and again set up if required.
+The receiving side will send a TCP RST to the remote to close the connection and again set up if required.
 The other ends send the TCP RST Ack.
-In contrast to the FIN, RST, and RST Ack closes the connection in both directions immediately.
-The user application is also informed about the reset so that the application is aware that there can be packet loss and will take action accordingly.
+In contrast to the FIN, RST, and RST, Ack immediately closes the connection in both directions.
+The user application is also informed about the reset so that the application knows there can be packet loss and will take action accordingly.

 TCP connection termination or reset indication to the TCP user:

-Till now we have discussed all protocol messages, but nothing completes without discussing the events handling in the user application.
-Whenever there is connection termination or reset, the application gets an indication for the event.
+Till now, we have discussed all protocol messages, but nothing completes without discussing the events handling in the user application.
+Whenever connection termination or reset occurs, the application gets an indication of the event.
 But How?
 We will discuss the exact code for the C program for TCP sockets.
-Here will be just mentioning a way to detect the event.
+There will be just mentioning a way to detect the event.

-• If it returns the zero, means the connection is terminated by the peer with a FIN and FIN Ack.
+- If it returns zero, the peer terminates the connection with a FIN and FIN Ack.

-In both cases, the connection is closed, but the application gets the reason and can take action accordingly.
+The connection is closed in both cases, but the application gets the reason and can take action accordingly.